Keyboard shortcuts

 Press Esc to hide this help

-Chapter 4: Structs and Enums
+Chapter 4: Structs & Enums

 Learning Objectives

-• Defining structs, methods, and associated functions in Rust
+• Define structs, methods, and associated functions.

 struct User {